-What comes to your mind when you read the term mass surveillance?… USA?
+What comes to your mind when you read the term mass surveillance?… The USA?
 NSA?
 Edward Snowden?
 Right!
-Well, add FBI’s massive facial recognition database to the list as well.
+Well, add the FBI’s massive facial recognition database to the list as well.

 Just last week it was widely reported that the Federal Bureau of Investigation wants to create a software that identifies, automatically, tattoos related to criminal organizations, religious groups, political ideologies and gangs.
 Now, according to a congressional audit, the bureau has developed a massive facial recognition database of about 400 billion pictures in order to assist its investigations.